Registering Your Austin Seven - 1

 * Dating source detail

-* Copies of any linking documentation ( you must not send original unique documentary evidence ( log book ,tax disc etc.) to the DVLA as they can be lost and you will lose your evidence!
+* Copies of any linking documentation (do not send any original documentary evidence to the DVLA as it can get lost)

 * V765 section 5